-Upon completion of this offering, we will have outstanding an aggregate of shares of common stock, assuming the issuance of shares of common stock offered in our initial public offering, conversion of our outstanding shares of preferred stock and no exercise of options after December 31, 2006.
+Upon completion of this offering, we will have outstanding an aggregate of 17,838,680 shares of common stock, assuming the issuance of 6,250,000 shares of common stock offered in our initial public offering, conversion of our outstanding shares of preferred stock and no exercise of options after March 31, 2007.
 Of these shares, the shares sold in this offering will be freely tradable without restriction or further registration under the Securities Act, except for any shares purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act, whose sales would be subject to certain limitations and restrictions described below.
 See "-Lock-Up Agreements."
 Persons who may be deemed affiliates generally include individuals or entities that control, are controlled by or are under common control with us and may include our officers, directors and significant shareholders.

-The remaining shares of common stock held by existing shareholders were issued and sold by us in reliance on exemptions from the registration requirements of the Securities Act.
-Of these shares, shares will be subject to "lock-up" agreements described below on the effective date of this offering.
+The remaining 11,588,680 shares of common stock, including the preferred, as converted, held by existing shareholders were issued and sold by us in reliance on exemptions from the registration requirements of the Securities Act.
+Of these shares, 11,220,512 shares will be subject to "lock-up" agreements described below on the effective date of this offering.
 Upon expiration of the lock-up agreements 180 days after the effective date of this offering, shares will become eligible for sale, subject in most cases to the limitations of Rule 144.
 In addition, holders of stock options could exercise such options and sell certain of the shares issued upon exercise as described below.
 See "-Lock-Up Agreements."